ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 Ixian enables users to generate currency by solving mathematical problems.
 The amount required is relatively simple to achieve even for old or low-cost hardware, yet sufficiently limiting if someone wishes to create many Master nodes at once.
 The Ixian Blockchain doesn't require this work - it will keep moving on regardless based on the Ixian Consensus algorithm - but the option of PoW allows generating sufficient initial currency for the network to become viable to a wide range of users, and at the same time precludes us from needing to generate all those coins in the Genesis block.
 A beneficial side effect of this scheme is that IxiCash should be more evenly distributed between early adopters.

-A lot more details about how the Ixiac Consensus Algorithm can be found in the [Ixiac](https://projectixian.github.io/tech_docs/ixiac.html) document.

 # 7. TIV/Light Clients